top of page

 The Three Pillars of a Scalable System

-Building a robust and audit-ready pharmacovigilance system rests on three essential pillars: People, Processes, and Technology.
+Building a robust pharmacovigilance system rests on three essential pillars: People, Processes, and Technology.
 A deficiency in any one of these areas compromises the entire structure.

 People: The Role of the Qualified Person

 Every Licensed Producer should designate a person responsible for adverse reaction reporting.
-This individual, whether an internal employee or an external consultant, must have the necessary qualifications and training, including a background in a medical or health-related field and a thorough knowledge of the Cannabis Regulations [3].
-They are responsible for the clinical assessment of cases, determining seriousness, and ensuring the overall quality and integrity of the safety data.
+This individual must have the necessary qualifications and training, including a background in a medical or health-related field.
+They are responsible for the clinical assessment of cases, determining seriousness, and ensuring the overall quality of the safety data.

 Process: Standard Operating Procedures (SOPs)